 Here’s what else you might add to your accessibility statement:

 - Explain some of the specific barrier-free features that have been incorporated into your website, such as using descriptive title attributes for all links, or adding “skip to content” links on every web page, and how to use them, if applicable.

 - Explain other ways that users can customize the site to their individual needs, such as font resizing or color-contrast adjustment.

 - List the assistive technologies, such as the screen-reading software JAWS, that are compatible with your site.

 - Explain how your site can be properly used on mobile devices.

 - Provide tips for users with disabilities that will enhance their experience on your website.
 For example, you might suggest they keep their browsers or assistive technology software updated with the latest versions.

 - If your organization provides software or apps to make it easier for people with disabilities to access your website, include instructions on how they can download and use it.
-Sam Ash Music has a “Free Assistive Technology” section on its accessibility information page that describes how the eSSENTIAL ACCESSIBILITY app can help individuals with disabilities to use the website.
+For example, Sam Ash Music has a “Free Assistive Technology” section on its accessibility information page that describes how the eSSENTIAL Accessibility app can help individuals with disabilities to use the website.

 - A number of companies have also deployed an innovative communications strategy and created a dedicated page that includes links to other disability-related resources you may have produced, such as product accessibility information, FAQs, etc.

 - Include external links to resources that might be helpful for some individuals.
 Greyhound provides a link for Mac users that leads them to Apple’s accessibility information page.
 Samsung points people to the Global Accessibility Reporting Initiative’s database, where customers can find accessibility details and usage information about specific devices.